Sahanwaz01/First-project/README.md

 <br>
 Author-Sahanwaz khan
 topic:-E commerce website
-git clone :- Cloning a repositoryon our local machine
+Disclaimer:-It is the basic concept of learning git and github git clone :- Cloning a repositoryon our local machine
 <!-- git status  :- to display the state of the code -->
 <!-- cd(change directory):- means going/inside to that folder -->